Swendude/JS-functions/index.md

 Now we know how to define a function, we need to know how to use it.
 Instead of saying that we 'use' a function we should get used to the idea of 'calling' a function.

-After defining our function **increase** we are going to call it with an argument of 6 (essentialy asking 'increase 6':
+After defining our function **increase** we are going to call it with an argument of 6 (essentially asking 'increase 6':
 ```javascript
 function increase(num) {
   const increased = num + 1;